Family Day Fun Is A Day To Spend Exclusively With Family

 Family Day Stat Holiday

-Family Day in Ontario is this coming Monday, February 15 which means this guy has the day off from work, with pay of course.
+Family Day in Ontario is this coming Monday, February 15 which means this guy has the day off from work, with pay.

 There are 11 statutory holidays in Ontario and Family Day is just one of them.